CivicSpleen/census-extract/README.rst

     https://s3.amazonaws.com/extracts.census.civicknowledge.com/index.html

-THe URL structure for files is:
+The URL structure for files is:

     <year>/<release_span>/<summary_level>/<table>.csv

 The path components are:

 * year.
 The year of the ACS release
 * release_span.
-The release span in years, 5, 3 or 1 for releases prior ro 2014, 5 or 1 after.
+The release span in years, 5, 3 or 1 for releases prior to 2014, 5 or 1 after.
 * summary_level.
 A name that combines the summary level number with a short name.
 See the next section for possible values.
 * table.
 The name of the table.

 Additionally, every summary level has a CSV file for a data dictionary, at ``<table>-schema.csv``

 Summary Level Path Component
 ----------------------------